-This is my favorite Christmas ornament we’ve made so far this year!
-I’m so excited to share it with you today.
-Not only did we make a gorgeous and simple DIY Wood Slice String Art Ornament inspired by a children’s book, but we got in some great fine motor skills practice while making it!
-If you’ve been around Happy Brown House for a while you know how happy that makes this homeschool momma.
+This simple DIY Wood Slice String Art Ornament is inspired by a children's book, but we got in some great fine motor skills practice while making it!
+If you've been around Happy Brown House for a while you know how happy that makes this homeschool momma.
 Lastly, since the book was a historical fiction book, we learned some history.
-Who knew a kid’s Christmas ornament idea could do so much at one time?
+Who knew a kid's Christmas ornament idea could do so much at one time?

 The Carpenter's Gift